Masterhigure/gjengset-livestream-project-idea/README.md

  - The ability to add or remove components from an entity after registration
  - The entire `Plugin` concept
  - `Resource`s, which are singleton structs carrying global game information (such as e.g. game time, game settings, sprite sheets, and renderers), available as optional arguments to systems the way `Query`s are
+ - Performance

+# Why it's important to teach

+I think type system magic is cool, and I don't think I'm alone in that.
+How in the blazes they manage to do things like the system registration and the contruction of the `Query` objects for each system call is beyond me, and I don't think I'm alone in that.
+Also, Bevy is a cool project, and I think it would be cool to shed some light on what kind of things are going on (or at least might be going on) under the hood of their engine.

+# Why it's possible to teach in the format that you do

+This seems to me like a good fit alongside other livestreams you've done: Take some specification (either from some article or from an earlier implementation), and try to implement it or a variation of it yourself, while youtube and twitch watch.

+# Why it's more important to teach than other things

+I can't see many recent live coding videos from you where you dive deep into the actual type system in Rust and the powers it has.
+Looking back over the previous year, and judging from the titles and what little I can remember, it has been pretty focused on concurrency.
+Which, if you want to keep doing that, then I have no right or power to stop you.
+But if you want to change gears, then I think this is a good oppurtunity to look into a different aspect of Rust.

+# Why you should be the one to teach it

+I do seem to recall you saying you thought the type system of Rust is cool, so I hope this sounds intriguing to you.
+And I may not have scoured the internet looking for Rust videos over the years, but a few creators have popped up in my feed, and among those you are the only one who does longer coding content of the form that I suspect this requires.

+# Disclaimer

+I may have completely misjudged what my proposed project requires.
+It may be too long for your format, or too full of uninteresting boilerplate, or any number of other different reasons that it's not a good fit.
+I may have completely misjudged what kind of project this is (maybe there is no type magic going on, and everything just falls into place from using a few auto traits at clever and strategic locations).